JFKoder/com_myconsense/README.md

-# com_myconsense
+# MyConsense Component for Joomla!
-Joomla component for consensebuilding
+Find the consense in your Comunity